brucecui97/habitat_interface/README.md

 4. You need habitat api and habitat sim installed to run simulator backend
 5. NA
 6. The habitat_ros folder contains the ROS plugin (python module) to interface with Habitat's backend.
 I recommend cutting and pasting this folder instead of copying and pasting because this folder shouldn't belong in a ROS package.
 In the future, the habitat_ros folder might be merged with habitat-api's repository so you won't have to do this step
-7. This step installs a new rospkg in your anaconda environment since the one you installed with your ROS distribution is done using apt-get which installs to you system's default python directory, and not the Anaconda directory you installed Habitat with.
+7. This step installs a new rospkg in your anaconda environment since the one you installed with your ROS distribution is done using apt-get which installs to your system's default python directory, and not the Anaconda directory you installed Habitat in.
 After this step, you can use rospkg functionalities in your anaconda environment with python>=3.6.
 In short, this step ensures ROS works in an Anaconda environment with python>=3.6
 8. This step allows you to not add ROS paths by default and only add the paths when you need ROS.
 9. This step allows you to add ROS required paths more easily